Ekaspreet20/ETL-with-Multithreading-/README.md

 1. **Using SQL queries:** It's like asking a smart database to give us the pieces we need.
 2. **Using the File System:** Here, we're like a craftsperson, organizing small parts into a bigger picture.
-3. **Using Multithreading:** Think of it as having multiple workers simultaneously doing parts of the puzzle.
+3. **Using Multi-threading:** Think of it as having multiple workers simultaneously doing parts of the puzzle.

 To make things even more interesting, we figured out the best number of workers (threads) to do the job efficiently.
 It's like having the right number of people working together so they don't get in each other's way.

 A **thread** is the smallest sequence of instructions that a scheduler can manage independently.
 It is a component of a process.
 Multiple threads can exist within the same process, executing concurrently and sharing resources such as memory.

-### WHY MULTITHREADING?
+### WHY MULTI-THREADING?
 -Parallelism and Improved Performance
 ######
 -Responsiveness